Methodology v3.2 · Independently funded · No affiliate revenue Methodology · Editorial

 Replicability is the property that an accuracy claim survives independent reproduction.
 A finding is replicable if a different research group, using a comparable but not identical protocol, can produce a result consistent with the original.
 Replicability is the strongest available test for whether a published finding reflects a real effect.

 In the consumer-calorie-tracking-app category, replicability is rare.
-The 2024 Cochrane review noted that very few app accuracy claims have been independently replicated, and the DAI 2026 study is the first multi-app independent validation in the category.
+The 2024 Cochrane review noted that very few app accuracy claims have been independently replicated, and the Dietary Assessment Initiative 2026 study is the first multi-app independent validation in the category.
 A partial replication of the DAI 2026 PlateLens finding is in submission with an academic dietetics journal.

 How v3.2 weights replicability